Device-independent certification of indefinite causal order in the quantum switch

 \begin{figurecol}

-\tikzfig{tikzit/switch-supermap} {The quantum switch, drawn here in blue, is a bipartite supermap taking two quantum operations on the system $T$, here denoted $\E$ and $\F$, to an operation on $CT$, where $C$ is a qubit (see Eq.~(\ref{eq:switch-nonkraus})).
-The dotted (red) and dashed (green) lines illustrate the wirings to which the quantum switch reduces upon preparation of $C$ in state $\proj0$ and $\proj1$, respectively.} \end{figurecol}
+\scalebox{0.9}{\tikzfig{tikzit/switch-supermap}} {\textbf{The quantum switch.} Drawn here in blue, it is a bipartite supermap taking two quantum operations on the system $T$, denoted $\E$ and $\F$, to an operation on $CT$, where $C$ is the control qubit (see Equation~(\ref{eq:switch-nonkraus})).
+The dotted (red) and dashed (blue) lines illustrate the wirings to which the quantum switch reduces upon preparation of $C$ in state $\proj0$ and $\proj1$, respectively.} \end{figurecol}

 \begin{figurecol}